Back to Blog

 AWS Lambda: The Serverless Pioneer

 AWS Lambda combined with API Gateway provides a robust foundation for webhooks.
+The typical architecture pattern uses API Gateway as the public endpoint, Lambda for processing, and SQS for asynchronous handling.

 Handler Structure